gianluparri03/ruffini/README.md

 **Ruffini** (/rʊˈfiːni/, reference to [Paolo Ruffini](https://en.wikipedia.org/wiki/Paolo_Ruffini), Italian mathematician) is a simple python library to compute monomials and polynomials.

-## Getting Started
+## Installing

 ### Installing via PyPI

-You can easily install the most recent version of the `ruffini` package by downloading it from the Python Package Index (PyPI) by just doing:
+You can easily install the most recent release of the `ruffini` package by downloading it from the Python Package Index (PyPI) by just doing:

 ```bash